Political hip-hop: United States

-Anti-racism, black liberation and nationalism

-As hip-hop is a music genre originally created and dominated by African-Americans, political rappers often reference and discuss black liberation.
-In particular and has a high membership of popular rappers and has had an integral influence on hip hop culture.
-There are numerous hip hop songs expressing anti-racist views, such as the popular The Black Eyed Peas song "Where Is the Love?", however, artists advocating more for radical black liberation have remained controversial.
-Artists such as Public Enemy, Tupac Shakur, Ice Cube, Game, and Kendrick Lamar have advocated black liberation in their lyrics and poetry.
-Tupac Shakur's poem, "How Can We Be Free" Tupac prose the sacrifices of Black political prisoners and the rejection of patriotic symbols.
-In recent years, Killer Mike and Kendrick Lamar have released songs criticizing the War on Drugs and the prison industrial complex from an anti-racist perspective.
-Hip hop music continues to draw the attention and support of the struggles of minority groups in a modernist method of communication that attracts a young crowd of activists.
-Kendrick Lamar and many other rappers have been credited with creating discussions regarding "blackness" through their music.
+As hip hop is a music genre originally created and dominated by African-Americans, political rappers often reference and discuss Black liberation and the Black power movement.
+Numerous hip hop songs express anti-racist views, such as the popular The Black Eyed Peas song "Where Is the Love?"; however, artists advocating for more radical Black liberation have remained controversial.
+Artists such as Public Enemy, Tupac Shakur, Ice Cube, Game, and Kendrick Lamar have advocated Black liberation in their lyrics and poetry.
+In Tupac Shakur's poem, "How Can We Be Free", Shakur discusses the sacrifices of Black political prisoners and the rejection of patriotic symbols.
+Artists in the 2010s, such as Killer Mike and Kendrick Lamar, have released songs criticizing the war on drugs and the prison industrial complex from an anti-racist perspective.
+Hip hop music continues to draw the attention and support of the struggles of minority groups in a modern method of communication that attracts a young demographic of activists.
+Kendrick Lamar and many other rappers have been credited with creating discussions regarding "Blackness" through their music.

-Anti-poverty, class struggle and socialism

-Particularly with the advent of gangsta rap, many hip hop artists happen to come from underclass backgrounds.
-Aforementioned artists such as Tupac Shakur, Ice Cube, and Killer Mike have made just as much reference to class oppression as racial oppression.
-Tupac Shakur used his lyrics to incorporate Revolutionary Nationalism.
+Particularly with the advent of gangsta rap, many hip hop artists come from underclass backgrounds.
+Artists such as Tupac Shakur, Ice Cube, and Killer Mike have made references to class oppression.
+Tupac Shakur incorporates themes of revolutionary nationalism in his lyrics.
 In "Words of Wisdom" from the album 2Pacalypse Now, Shakur's lyrics underscore the refusal to accept economic inequality and inadequate employment opportunities.

-Other political rappers, such as Public Enemy, The Dope Poet Society,Emcee London Dead Prez, The Coup, Rebel Diaz, Paris and Immortal Technique, have advocated explicitly communist views—mostly leaning to Maoism—whereas some rappers such as Lupe Fiasco and the lesser-known Emcee Lynx, P.O.S, and Sole have advocated anarchist positions.
-Political references have long been made in hip hop culture; some proving to be effective in spurring constructive discussion and others, such as The Coup's originally planned album cover for Party Music—which depicted the destruction of The World Trade Center to signify the fall of capitalism—receiving negative criticisms (although the album art was designed before the September 11 attacks and was changed prior to its November 2001 release).Justice by Emcee London address corruption amognst Kenyan political class.
+Rappers often reference their religious views.
+Killer Mike, however, has been heavily critical of organized religion in many of his more political songs.
+Chicago-raised rapper Kanye West's The Life of Pablo album is another that offers an outlet for religious expression and self-assessment.
+In January 2019, West began hosting "Sunday Service" events where fans and invited guests can come to listen to choir renditions of his music, gospel songs, and pray.